Jeffrey-P-McAteer/hephaestus-project/packages/readme.md

-# DoD Packages
+# Hephaestus Packages

-This directory contains new software which separates DoD OS from general-purpose operating systems, specifically:
+This directory contains new software which separates Hephaestus OS from general-purpose operating systems, specifically:

  - `dod-pam-hwauth`